zwhalbert1592/tutorial-steps/doc/admin-tasks.md

 ## Mongo Db management
 Mongo db connector understands `directdb` component command.
-It is used for general mongo management and usefull for Chronicle and Minidp management as well.
+It is used for general mongo management and useful for Chronicle and Minidp management as well.

 Assuming that `manc` returned `sid=123` for "Connector.MongoClient"